 I definitely believe that quality food is the foundation for health.

-Principles of a Healthy Meal
+clean Eating Basics-Principles of a Healthy Meal

 Eat healthy fats at every meal.

-Fat is vital to good health-it helps to keep carbohydrates from spiking your blood sugar, it is necessary to keep your hormones in good working order, it helps your adrenals so that you can manage stress better.
+This point is slightly controversial.
+Some clean eating advocates believe that you should eat only a little bit of fat.
+Obviously, I don’t think you should go overboard, but fat is vital to good health-it helps to keep carbohydrates from spiking your blood sugar, it is necessary to keep your hormones in good working order, it helps your adrenals so that you can manage stress better.
 Fats are good for your digestion and are easy to digest for most people.
 Sometimes, someone has a weak liver or gallstones or impaired digestion, and must temporarily eat less fat.
 But, that doesn’t mean that the fats aren’t needed-only that the liver or digestion needs some help first.

 Protein is also vital for good health.
 Protein helps to keep the blood sugar in a healthy range.
 The amino acids in protein are necessary for many bodily functions.
 When I was working on mercury detox, It was imperative that I had enough protein.
 Most of the time when people hear the word detox, they think of vegetables or fruits.
 But, protein is vital when detoxing.
 Again, sometimes someone will need a vegetable only diet for a while to fight a specific condition.
 But, for most everyone, protein will need to be a part of their diet.
 And I don’t mean protein from plant sources.